fusiondirectory/fusiondirectory-tools/README.md

 # FusionDirectory Tools

-FusionDirectory Tools is a set of applications being used in coordination with its libraries FusionDirectory Integrator.
+FusionDirectory Tools is a set of applications used to manage various aspect Fusiondirectory from the console

 ## Features

-* Allows interaction with LDAP in order to manage schemas and migrations.
+* Allows interaction with LDAP in order to manage LDAP schemas and data migrations.
-* Allows interaction with FusionDirectory on various levels.
+* Allows interaction with FusionDirectory system configuration.
 * Allows registration of internal and external plugins.

-## Installation and upgrade of FusionDirectory integrator
+## Installation and upgrade of FusionDirectory Tools

 Installation is automatic during the installation of FusionDirectory Core.